Overview

 Using a CDN can reduce the time to 10% of the original download time (tens of milliseconds instead of hundreds of milliseconds).
 The CDN will serve the files from the location nearest to the client computer.

-After configuring the CDN to mirror your site, you can tell Angular to load the JavaScript files from there using —deploy-url
+After configuring the CDN to mirror your site, you can tell Angular to load the JavaScript/CSS bundles from there using the --deploy-url

 parameter.
-This will let you serve the main application file (index.html
+This lets you serve the main application file (index.html

 ) from your server and use the CDN for dependencies (JavaScript, CSS).